 What is supply chain optimization?

 Supply chain optimization is the practice of improving your supply chain processes to be more efficient, cost-effective, and fast.
-This can be done in a handful of ways, but many areas of opportunity are found across your manufacturer(s) and order fulfillment processes.
+This can be done in a handful of ways, but many areas of opportunity are found across your manufacturer(s) and retail order fulfillment processes.

 Why your supply chain is so important